Skip to main content

 We can test out this function for various NDVI thresholds.
 We'll test two together, and you can try out different values on your own.
 Let's look at the average spectra for healthy vegetation (NDVI > 0.6), and for a lower threshold (NDVI < 0.3).

-Finally, we can use pandas to plot the mean spectra.
-First set up the pandas dataframe.
+Finally, we can create a pandas dataframe to plot the mean spectra.

 #Remove water vapor bad band windows & last 10 bands